A fatal fungal disease of ash trees

 Whilst the proactive 'slash and burn' response worked to some degree with Dutch Elm Disease in Brighton and Hove, it would not be appropriate in this case for two reasons: Chalara spores are spread by the wind, so it would be extremely difficult to create an effective barrier; and ash is much more genetically diverse then English elm, so is more likely to develop a natural resistance to the disease.

 Due to the risk of falling branches and collapsing trees, infected ash trees growing beside roads and footpaths are likely to pose a significant threat to public safety and will need to be removed for the safety of site users.
 In these cases, ecological surveys are important to check for the presence of protected species such as badgers and dormice, enabling the appropriate mitigation to be undertaken.
-In general, ash trees in the middle of woodland will be left for nature to take its course.
+In general, ash trees in the middle of woodland and away from public footpaths will be left for nature to take its course.

 I think my tree is infected, what should I do?